okteto/katacoda-scenarios/getting-started/step3.md

  ...
 ```

-Go back to the voting app UI and refresh your browser's screen:
+Go back to the voting app UI and refresh your browser's screen.
 https://[[HOST_SUBDOMAIN]]-31000-[[KATACODA_HOST]].environments.katacoda.com/

 Notice how your changes to the application are already applied *without running `docker build` or `kubectl deploy`** 😎.
 This is one of the key benefits of writing applications directly in your cluster.

-You can cancel the `okteto up` command by pressing `ctrl + c`{{execute interrupt}}.
-You can then run `okteto down`{{execute}} to restore your original deployment.